 Building America’s Future Homeland Security Science and Engineering Workforce

 The MSI program is helping to build a cadre of university students and faculty who are well-qualified, diverse and ready to enter the homeland security science and engineering workforce.
-The three MSI program initiatives, which are closely linked with the DHS Centers of Excellence (COEs), provide the homeland security community with a more diverse pool of high achieving students who bring valuable insight and understanding to complex homeland security challenges.
+The MSI program initiatives, which are closely linked with the DHS Centers of Excellence (COEs), provide the homeland security community with a more diverse pool of high achieving students who bring valuable insight and understanding to complex homeland security challenges.

 - The DHS Summer Research Team Program engages early career faculty, undergraduate and graduate students in research at the COEs, providing opportunities to better understand the mission and research needs of DHS and make advances in DHS research areas.